ZeeSpire/zss-afk-site/_posts/en/2022-07-29-our-divine-cave-experience-in-santorini.markdown

 featured-image-home: "https://res.cloudinary.com/afkology/image/upload/w_800,c_scale,f_auto/v1659197612/2022-divine/0_jp5koh.webp" # width - 600
 featured-image-style: full-width # can be left, centered, full-width
 ---
 I felt I had to dedicate an entirely separate article to one of the accommodations we had in Santorini because it was the most beautiful accommodation we have ever stayed in, and it was an experience in itself.
-We booked through [booking.com](https://www.booking.com/hotel/gr/divine-cave-experience.en-gb.html?aid=7913345&amp;no_rooms=1&amp;group_adults=2){:target="_blank"} and we were so happy that we found this place in the peak season at a reasonable price.
+We booked through [booking.com](https://www.booking.com/hotel/gr/divine-cave-experience.en-gb.html?aid=7913345&amp;no_rooms=1&amp;group_adults=2){:target="_blank" rel="nofollow"} and we were so happy that we found this place in the peak season at a reasonable price.

 <!-- full width in article image -->
 <div class="col-sm-12 text-center mb-3 mt-3">